Strategic vs Tactical Planning in Enterprise Architecture

 Value delivered from transformation projects often falls way too short of expectations - research shows only 31% of expected revenue increases and 25% of cost savings are achieved.
 Increase the business value of your transformations with strategic planning for EA.

-What is Tactical Planning?
+What is tactical planning?

-Tactical planning within the context of enterprise architecture involves taking a focused and practical approach to optimizing your existing systems, processes and technology.
 Unlike strategic planning, tactical planning addresses the immediate needs of the organization.
-It's a dynamic process that aims to continuously enhance your organization’s efficiency, help resolve its current challenges, and deliver quick wins.
+It's a dynamic process that should enhance your organization's efficiency, help resolve its challenges, and deliver quick wins.
 What tactical planning is unlikely to do is significantly move your strategic needle.

-Characteristics of Tactical Planning
+Characteristics of tactical planning

-- IT-Business Unit Synergy: Successful tactical planning requires close collaboration between IT teams and business units.
+Successful tactical planning requires close collaboration between IT teams and business units.
 It's essential to gather insights from both sides to identify areas for improvement and align tactical objectives with business needs.

-Tactical Planning with Enterprise Architecture, Step-by-Step
+Tactical planning with Enterprise Architecture, step-by-step

-Step 2: Identifying Short-Term Objectives
+Step 2: Identifying short-term objectives

 Balancing Act: Integrating Strategic and Tactical Planning

-Striking the Right Balance
+Striking the right balance

-- Collaboration across Teams: Both planning approaches require collaboration across IT, business units, and executive teams.
+Both planning approaches require collaboration across IT, business units, and executive teams.
 Enterprise Architecture teams, as ever, play a central role in facilitating communication and ensuring alignment between strategic and tactical initiatives.

-Conclusion: Orchestrating Success
+Conclusion: Orchestrating success

 Want more strategic planning for Enterprise Architecture?
 Don’t miss our eBook: A Guide to Strategic Planning with Enterprise Architecture.